All Episodes

 You know, he has passed away.

-The read X calls good.
+The Rita X call is good.

-Some of those old shows.
+Some of those old shows?

 Everybody in there is rolling their eyes over the prospect of having to go back and listen to some of these old tapes to find these phone calls.